Loosh-ai/Research-Dashboard/README.md

 Google Fonts: Used for the 'Inter' font family for a clean and readable typeface.

 <b>How It Works</b><br>
-The entire application is self-contained within the index.html file.

-Filter Population: The script dynamically generates the filter checkboxes based on the unique Technique and ReportedPhenomenon values found in the dataset.
+Filter Population: The script dynamically generates the filter checkboxes based on the unique Technique and Reported Phenomenon values found in the dataset.

 Chart Initialization: The three Chart.js charts are initialized with their respective configurations.